Via Boris, I discover this quote from William Gibson:

 The future is already here – it is just unevenly distributed.

 But we’re not just talking about one futuristic country and its backward opposite.
-We are also talking about future and past within the same country.
-I think the concept first entered the popular imagination with India.
+We are also talking about the future and past within the same country.
+I think the concept first entered the popular imagination in India.
 “The two Indias” we kept hearing to describe the country’s new and old.
-Now it’s also the two Chinas, the two Thailands, even the two Kenyas.
+Now it’s also the two Chinas, the two Thailands, and even the two Kenyas.

 I’m sure that when Boris refers to the future he’s not talking about wi-fi cafes, but virtual reality, artificial intelligence, consumer-ready hydrocars.
 Still, the same concept holds true: the future is here … only a few of us are engaged with it.
 Will the rest of the world ever catch up?